OpenCAPI/oc-utils/README.md

 # Usage
 A typical use of oc-utils will follow this pattern:

-1. **make:** make command will compile all the source codes.
+* **make:** make command will compile all the source codes.
+* **make install/make uninstall** Copy/Remove the executable scripts to /bin

-2. **./oc-flash-script.sh primary.bin secondary.bin:** Write binary files to FLASH.
+* **oc-flash-script.sh primary.bin secondary.bin:** Write binary files to FLASH.
 You can select which card will be flashed according to the OpenCAPI card connection node.
-3. **./oc-reload.sh:** Reload the image from FLASH to FPGA core which is usually the next step of oc-flash-script
+* **oc-reload.sh:** Reload the image from FLASH to FPGA core which is usually the next step of oc-flash-script
-4. **./oc-reset.sh:** Reset one CARD as you select (Sent reset signal to FPGA).
+* **oc-reset.sh:** Reset one CARD as you select (Sent reset signal to FPGA).
 You should be aware that this is only a reset operation for a specific OpenCAPI card.
-4. **./oc-list-cards.sh:** List the card programming information.
+* **oc-list-cards.sh:** List the card programming information.

 Add "-h" to get more options for above scripts.